How to Format Dates in Power BI

 Please select the Date Column and right-click on it to open the context menu.
 Select the Transform option and select the formatting option.
 For now, we are selecting the Year.
 It means this property extracts and displays the Years from the Hire date.

-From the screenshot below, you can see the date and Time in the Hire date column replaced by the Extracted Year.
+From the screenshot below, you can see the date and time in the Hire date column replaced by the Extracted Year.

-First, go to Transform Tab.
+First, go to the Transform Tab.
 Under this tab, you can see the Date and Time options.
 You can use these drop-down lists to format the dates.

 From the below screenshot, you can see the date and Time in the Hire date column replaced by the total number of days in a month.